Nyakio-Eva/E-commerce_Backend_Nexus/README.md

 # E-commerce_Backend_Nexus

 ## Overview
+TThe E-commerce Backend Nexus is a production-ready backend API that powers a modern e-commerce system.
-This project simulates a **real-world e-commerce backend**, designed with a focus on **scalability, security, and performance**.
+It is designed with a strong emphasis on scalability, security, and performance.
-It provides APIs to manage products, categories, and users, while ensuring efficient data retrieval through **filtering, sorting, and pagination**.

-The backend demonstrates how backend engineers can design, optimize, and document APIs in a production-like environment.
+The system provides features such as user authentication, product/catalog management, shopping carts, wishlists, orders, payments, and reviews, all accessible via well-documented RESTful APIs.

+It also comes with interactive API documentation via Swagger for live testing.

 ---
 ## Main Functionalities